What sets ICEA’s certifications apart from other certifications in the childbirth education or the doula field?

 Can I retake the exam if I do not pass it the first time?

-In the event a candidate fails the exam, ICEA will send the candidate a new examination application via email to retake the test.
+In the event a candidate fails the exam, subsequent exams will be charged a fee based on geographic location (equity pricing).
+Once retake exam fee is paid ICEA will send the candidate a new examination application via email to retake the test.
 These candidates will have up to one year in which to pass the examination.
-They may retake the examination as many times as necessary within one year of the first fail date, providing repeat guidelines are followed and ICEA membership is maintained.
+An ICEA Certification Candidate may retake the exam as many times as necessary within one year of the first fail date, providing each subsequent retake exam is paid for and repeat guidelines are followed.
 Examinations ruled invalid will be treated as failed examinations and the candidate will have one year to retake the examination per guidelines.
-Each subsequent exam will be charged a fee based on geographic location.
-Please contact the ICEA Office for more information at firstname.lastname@example.org.

 Whose responsibility is it to keep track of my certification expiration date?

-Each individual member is responsible for maintaining their own certification and knowing their certification expiration date.
-The ICEA office sends out reminder emails when certifications are near expiration, but due to technical issues that may arise members should not only rely on these reminders to keep track of their certification expiration dates, and each member is solely responsible for maintaining their own certification.
-At any time members are welcome to contact the ICEA office to inquire about their expiration date, and they can expect a response within 48 business hours.
+Each individual ICEA Certified Professional is responsible for maintaining their own certification and knowing their certification expiration date.
+The ICEA office sends out reminder emails when certifications are near expiration, but due to technical issues that may arise individuals should not only rely on these reminders to keep track of their certification expiration dates.
+Each ICEA Certified Professional is solely responsible for maintaining their own certification.
+At any time individuals are welcome to contact the ICEA office to inquire about their expiration date, and they can expect a response within 48 business hours.

 Whose responsibility is it to keep track of my continuing education hours?

-Each individual member is responsible for maintaining their own certification and keeping records of their own continuing education hours.
-ICEA audits their recertification packets on a regular basis.
-When a member’s recertification packet is audited, in order to maintain their certification that individual is responsible for providing ICEA with copies of certificates and other documentation proving that they obtained the continuing education hours listed in their recertification packet.
+Each ICEA Certified Professional is responsible for maintaining their own certification and keeping records of their own continuing education hours.
+ICEA audits recertification packets on a regular basis.
+When a recertification packet is audited, in order to maintain their certification that audited individual is responsible for providing ICEA with copies of certificates and other documentation proving that they obtained the continuing education hours listed in their recertification packet.
+If the ICEA Certified Professional is unable to provide adequate verification of their recertification requirements when audit there will be consequences up to and including loosing their certification.

 What options do I have if I know I won’t be able to complete my recertification requirements by the time my certification expires?